Art. Research. Community.

 Torika Bolatagici was born in Tasmania and spent her early years living between Hobart, Sydney and her father’s village – Suvavou, Fiji.

-Torika is a lecturer in the School of Communication and Creative Arts at Deakin University, Melbourne where she teaches contemporary theory and practice.
-Her PhD 'Somatic Sotia: Commodity, Agency and the Fijian Military Body' was recently submitted for examination at the School of Art and Design, University of New South Wales.
+Torika is a lecturer in Art and Performance in the School of Communication and Creative Arts at Deakin University, and the Course Director of the Photography Degree.
+She recently completed her PhD 'Somatic Sotia: Commodity, Agency and the Fijian Military Body' through the School of Art and Design, University of New South Wales.

 Torika works across a range of media, including photography, video and mixed media site-specific installation.
 Her interdisciplinary practice investigates the relationship between visual culture, human ecology, postcolonial counternarrative and visual historiography of the Black Pacific.
 She is interested in exploring the tensions and intersections between gender, embodied knowledge, commodification, migration and globalization.